- No one should enter the facility if they, a household member, or close contact are feeling sick or have any symptoms associated with COVID-19.

 - Participation in the on-court activities is voluntary and not a requirement.

 - QSLA takes full attendance and contact information for every person present at every session.
-We must be able to present this to Public Health organization, if required.
+We must be able to present this to Toronto Public Health (TPH), if required.

 - Participants should NOT train or access the facility, if they meet any of the following criteria: